-- Defending employers including retail chains, restaurant chains, manufacturers, and staffing companies in numerous class and collective actions involving alleged wage and hour violations;
+- Defending manufacturers, retailers, financial institutions and other employers in numerous class and collective actions involving alleged wage and hour violations

-- Defeating a former employee’s attempt to certify a class of more than 200 employees alleging denial of overtime pay, then defeating the remaining plaintiff’s claims at trial;
+- Defeating a former employee’s attempt to certify a class of more than 200 employees alleging overtime violations, then defeating the remaining plaintiff’s claims at trial

-- Defeating an age and sex discrimination suit in a federal jury trial;
+- Defeating an age and sex discrimination suit in a federal jury trial, and

-- Defeating a former high-ranking executive’s suit claiming he was entitled to millions of dollars under an executive severance plan; and
+- Defeating an executive’s suit claiming he was entitled to millions of dollars under an executive severance plan.